 Teeth fall out (or are pulled) for many different reasons.
 Sometimes, your tooth is knocked out.
 Other times, it decays to the point of needing to be pulled.
 The American Association of Oral and Maxillofacial Surgeons estimates that 69% of adults (between ages 44) have lost at least one permanent tooth.

-No matter the reason, dental implants are a common fix.
+No matter the reason, same day dental implants are a common fix.
 This procedure generally involves removing the tooth root and replacing it with a tooth that screws into a metal base.
 This can give you the appearance of a natural tooth.

 Like all surgical procedures, this one too can become infected.
 Thankfully, there are some ways to remedy this.

 First: How to know if you have an infected implant

 The most noticeable symptom of an implant infection (also called peri-implantitis) is pain and swelling.
 The infection is due to bacteria attacking the bone and gums at the site of the implant.
 Likely, the pain will be localized and get worse as the bacteria has more time to spread.